 The City requested and was granted a Triumph Agreement extension due to COVID-19 impacting the project's overall timeline.
-The project continues to be on schedule at this time, however Hurricane Sally recovery impacts to the construction industry are closely being monitored.
+The project continues to be on schedule at this time, however Hurricane Sally recovery impacts to the construction industry are being closely monitored.

-185 City of Panama City / Eastern Shipbuilding Group (ESG) Infrastructure Improvements Triumph Grant Award - \$20,000,000
+185 City of Panama City / Eastern Shipbuilding Group (ESG) Infrastructure Improvements